pravda-lang/pravda/README.md

 # Pravda
-A functional programming language that best of both worlds between Haskell and Lisp.<br>
+A functional programming language that best of both worlds between Haskell and Lisp.

-This project's goad is to be the the most usable functional programming language.
+This project is still developing in the middle.
+We look forward to seeing your contribute!

 ## Screen-shots